g-morishita/psych-bandit/README.md

-# psych-bandit - Multi-Armed Bandit & Agent Module
+# Multi-Armed Bandit & Agent Module

 This repository contains implementations for both a multi-armed bandit problem and decision-making agents.
 The primary focus is on simulating reinforcement learning scenarios using bandit problems and evaluating various agent strategies.

-## 📖 Table of Contents
+## Table of Contents

 - [Overview](#overview)
 - [Installation](#installation)